-When is the last time you really thought about your goals?
-Half the reason individuals do not reach their financial goals is because they simply do not know what they are!
-Write down how you want your life to look and that includes how much money you want.
-Once you have a goal, you have something to strive for.
-Attach your goals to a mirror or a desk where you can wake up and be reminded of it everyday.
+When is the last time you thought about your financial goals?
+Half the reason individuals do not reach their financial goals is because they do not know what they are!
+Write down how you want your life to look, and that includes how much money you want.
+It doesn't matter if you are at a minimum wage job or are only at an internship.
+Write down what you want.
+Once you have a goal, you have something to strive for each day.
+Attach your financial goal to a mirror or a desk where you can wake up and be reminded of it every day.

 step 4: Grab Coffee With a Friend